OmarMiniesy/Notes/Offensive Security/Windows Security/Kerberoasting.md

 ### General Notes

 This is a *post exploitation* attack that targets the [[Kerberos]] authentication protocol in [[Active Directory]], and specifically, the *Ticket Granting Service (TGS)* ticket.
-- The attacker here is after the service account password that is used to encrypt that TGS.
+- The attacker here is after the service account password that is used to encrypt the TGS.
 - This is mapped to the [[MITRE ATT&CK]] sub-technique `T1558.003`.

 > This allows the attacker to impersonate an account; giving access to the system, services, networks, and anything else that the account is entitled to.

 Some of the essential concepts to know for this attack are:
 ###### Ticket Granting Service (TGS)

 By supplying the *SPN* of the service, the *Key Distribution Center (KDC)* issues a ticket for a user to be able to access that specific service.